huggingface/diffusers/docs/source/en/using-diffusers/controlnet.md

 <Tip>

-Replace the Stable Diffusion XL model with a Stable Diffusion model like [runwayml/stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5) to use multiple conditioning inputs!
+Replace the SDXL model with a model like [runwayml/stable-diffusion-v1-5](https://huggingface.co/runwayml/stable-diffusion-v1-5) to use multiple conditioning inputs with Stable Diffusion models.

 </Tip>